MarielaBidondo/HandyApp_By_C0ffeF1rst-/README.md

 Connect Metamask with the application

+//In oreder to run the crypto without any problem it is necesary to have installed web3@1.0.35 or similar version

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.